b3b00/dendronNotes/notes/Perso.projects.CSLY.stack.benchEBNF.md

 Still 1 unit tests.
 The recursivity is much limited with EBNF (expression parsing optimization, one or more and zero or more ....)
-Hence the performance gain is less evident than with mere BNF grammar.
+Hence the performance gain is less obvious than with simple BNF grammar.